Projectively unique polytopes and toric slack ideals: The toric ideal of the non-incidence graph of a polytope

 \begin{proof} Notice that $\xx^\uu-\xx^\vv$ evaluated at any point $(\tt^{\aa_1},\dots,\tt^{\aa_n}) \in \phi_\mcA((\CC^*)^d)$ is just $\tt^{\mcA\uu}-\tt^{\mcA\vv}$.
 Then, since $\xx^\uu-\xx^\vv$ vanishes on $\phi_\mcA(\RR^d_{>0})$, we have that $\tt^{\mcA\uu}=\tt^{\mcA\vv}$ for all $\tt \in \RR^d_{>0}$.
 Thus, if we fix $i \in \{1,\dots,d\}$ and specialize to $t_j=1$ for all $j \neq i$, we get $t_i^{(\mcA\uu)_i}=t_i^{(\mcA\vv)_i}$ for all $t_i \in \RR_{>0}$, which means we must have $(\mcA\uu)_i=(\mcA\vv)_i$.
 Since this holds for all $i$, it follows that $\mcA\uu=\mcA\vv$, hence $\xx^\uu-\xx^\vv \in I_\mcA$ by \eqref{eq:toricGens}. \end{proof}

 \begin{definition} Let $P$ be a $d$-polytope in $\RR^d$. \begin{enumerate} \item Define the {\em non-incidence graph} of $P$, denoted as $G_P$, to be the undirected bipartite graph on the vertices and facets of $P$ with an edge connecting vertex $i$ to facet $j$ if and only if $i$ {\bf does not} lie on $j$. \item Let $T_P$ be the toric ideal of $\mathcal A_P$, the vertex-edge incidence matrix of $G_P$.
+The matrix $\mathcal{A}_P$ has rows (columns) indexed by the vertices (edges) of $G_P$, with $(i,j)$-entry equal to $1$ if vertex $i$ is incident to edge $j$ and $0$ otherwise.
 We call $T_P$ the \textit{toric ideal of the non-incidence graph of $P$}. \end{enumerate} \end{definition}

 Note that $G_P$ records the support of a slack matrix of $P$, and so we can think of its edges as being labelled by the corresponding entry of $S_P(\xx)$.
 Toric ideals of bipartite graphs have been studied in the literature.